aronwalsh/MLforMaterials/_sources/Learning.md

 - Compare a range of classical machine learning and deep learning approaches.

-- Train and evaluate machine learning models for chemical problems.
+- Train and evaluate machine learning models for materials problems.